Papa Johns Logo

 Papa Johns Logo History

 A massive project started with a small idea.
 First, the future businessman set up a closet where brooms used to be kept.
 It was the backyard of the tavern owned by his father, Mick’s Lounge.
 She was in Jeffersonville, Indiana.
-The young man then sold the car and bought used pizza-baking equipment with it, spending $1,600.
+The young man sold the car and bought used pizza-baking equipment, spending $1,600.
 Gradually, he got the point of sale – in the building of the former toilet.
-Such harassment is because the father forbade his son to do business, sending him to study.
+Such harassment occurs because the father forbade his son from doing business and sent him to study.
 However, he insisted on his own and still became an entrepreneur.
 And successful.

 That is, the conditions for the launch were, to put it mildly, extremely limited.
-But this did not stop the businessman from creating the fourth largest pizzeria chain in the United States because big things start with small attempts.
+However, this did not stop the businessman from creating the fourth-largest pizzeria chain in the United States because big things start with small attempts.
 And so it happened: takeaway pizza was to the taste of many people.
 A year later, Schnatter moved into the next room.
 He also pioneered a special sauce for dipping the crust, which was deliciously done.

 Papa John's Pizza Symbol

 In 1993, the company went public and began to develop rapidly.
 In 1994, she already had five thousand points of sale, and in 1997 – one and a half thousand.
-In 2009, the pizza chain founder was able to return his car, which was sold to buy equipment.
+In 2009, the founder of the pizza chain could return his car, which was sold to buy equipment.
 Now he paid 250 thousand dollars for it, and not the amount for which he sold (1600 dollars).
 This was the result of the company’s glory, whose logo is known throughout the world.
-It decorates the entrances to the shops and the branded uniform of the bakers.
-There are five logo options in total.
+It decorates the shops’ entrances and the bakers’ branded uniforms.

 What is Papa Johns?

-Papa Johns is the trade name of Papa John’s International, Inc. This is one of the largest pizza chains in the United States.
+It is the trade name of the company, Papa John’s International, Inc. This is one of the largest pizza chains in the United States.
 Its establishments operate like restaurants but allow food to be ordered, taken away, or delivered.
-The logo in the form of a convex red inscription is known to residents of at least 49 countries because there are about 5.5 thousand Papa Johns points in the world, which are located on different continents.
+The logo in the form of a convex red inscription is known to residents of at least 49 countries because there are about 5.5 thousand company locations in the world, which are located on different continents.
 In addition to traditional pizza, desserts, chicken wings, and drinks are served there.

 1984